MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 A few days later there was an additioanl technical interview following which I had a team interview.
 Each interview took about an hour and because of the time zone differences most of the interviews happened between 11:00pm and the early hours of the morning.

-Following the team interview I got an verbal offer pending reference checks and visa approval.
+Following the team interview I got a verbal offer pending reference checks and visa approval.

 All in all the whole process took about two weeks from start to getting an offer.